-- •BTO supply is being ramped up to meet strong demand for public housing. - Up to 23,000 flats are being launched per year in 2022 and 2023. - Waiting times will be kept as short as possible without compromising on safety and quality. - [New] Eligible first-timer families with child aged 18 and below, and first-timer married couples aged 40 and below, will receive an additional ballot for their BTO flat applications on top of the two ballot chances given to first-timer families. - Sale of Balance Flats (SBF) and open booking of flats help young couples book a flat faster.
-For 3-room and larger flats, at least 95% of the SBF public flat supply is set aside for first-timers. - At least 95% of BTO flats in the mature estates are set aside for first-timer families.
-Starting from the Aug 2022 BTO launch, at least 95% of the four-room and larger BTO flats and 85% of three-room BTO flats in non-mature estates are set aside for first-timer families, up from 85% and 70% respectively. - Other first-timers continue to get two ballot chances, and an additional ballot for each subsequent BTO application in non-mature estates after two unsuccessful BTO applications in the non-mature estates.
-Those with or expecting a child enjoy priority under the Parenthood Priority Scheme (PPS).

-• Parenthood Provisional Housing Scheme (PPHS)

-Families awaiting the completion of their new flats, with monthly household income of \$7,000 or below, can rent a flat from HDB at subsidised rates.
+- BTO supply will be ramped up to meet strong demand for public housing. - Up to 23,000 flats will be launched per year in 2022 and 2023. - Waiting times will be kept as short as possible without compromising on safety and quality. - Sale of Balance Flats (SBF) and open booking of flats help young couples book a flat faster.
+For 3-room and larger flats, at least 95% of the SBF public flat supply is set aside for first-timers. - [New] At least 95% of BTO flats in the mature estates are set aside for first-timer families.
+Starting from the Aug 2022 BTO launch, at least 95% of the four-room and larger BTO flats and 85% of three-room BTO flats in non-mature estates are set aside for first-timer families, up from 85% and 70% respectively. - First-timer married couples get two ballot chances, and an additional ballot for each subsequent BTO application in nonmature estates.
+Those with or expecting a child enjoy priority under the Parenthood Priority Scheme (PPS). - Parenthood Provisional Housing Scheme (PPHS) Families awaiting the completion of their new flats, with monthly household income of \$7,000 or below, can rent a flat from HDB at subsidised rates.